Ambigram: Several

 Two word ambigram "Real / Fake" showing alternatively one version of the pair.
+By Basile Morin.

 Types

 Ambigrams are exercises in graphic design that play with optical illusions, symmetry and visual perception.

 Some ambigrams feature a relationship between their form and their content.
 Ambigrams usually fall into one of several categories.

 180° rotational

 180° rotational ambigram saying "Upside Down".
+By Basile Morin.

 "Half-turn" ambigrams or point reflection ambigrams, commonly called "upside-down words", are 180° rotational symmetrical calligraphies.
 They can be read right side up or upside down, or both.

 Rotation ambigrams are the most common type of ambigrams for good reason.
 When a word is turned upside down, the top halves of the letters turn into the bottom halves.

 And because our eyes pay attention primarily to the top halves of letters when we read, that means that you can essentially chop off the top half of a word, turn it upside down, and glue it to itself to make an ambigram. [...]